mvsg/authorless/README.md

 1. To run this extension simply download all files.
 Make sure they are all sitting in one folder.
 Open the browser 'Chrome' with activated developer mode.

-2. Activate the developer mode by selecting Chrome > Windows > Extensions.
+2. Activate the developer mode by selecting Chrome > Window > Extensions.
 Make sure the "Developer Mode" checkbox is checked.

-3. Navigate to 'Window > Extensions' and drag the folder 'authorless' into it.
+3. Navigate to Window > Extensions and drag the folder containing all files into it.